markver-prog/solution-test-samples/crypto/KeyProtectSample/README.md

 ibmcloud resource service-instance "Key Protect-rc" -id (where "Key Protect-rc" is the name of the KP instance you created).
 This will output something called a .crn., which has the service ID at the end of it.

+This example passes in a null service_host, which tells the script to dynamically retrieve the connection info (this does not work for standard Key Protect, it is a unique function for HPCS Key Protect):

+    {
+    "service_host": "",
+    "service_instance_id": "fb5af3ea-e10b-42e9-a1e5-c97404e96feb",
+    "root_key_name":"SolutionTestRootKey"
+    }

+This example passes in a specific service_host for HPCS Key Protect (this is normally not needed, the null string example above is all that is needed for HPCS Key Protect instances):

+    {
+    "service_host": "us-south.hpcs.cloud.ibm.com:11399",
+    "service_instance_id": "fb5af3ea-e10b-42e9-a1e5-b97404e96feb",
+    "root_key_name":"SolutionTestRootKey"
+    }

+This example passes in a service_host for standard Key Protect:

     {
     "service_host": "keyprotect.us-south.bluemix.net",